upbound/docs/content/core-concepts/adding-dependencies.md

 description: "The basic concepts to help you on your Upbound journey"
 ---

 A dependency can be a provider, function or a configuration that you want to install to your control plane project.
-Any dependencies you add will be automatically added to the `upbound.yaml` file.
+When you install a dependency, the resource schemas within the dependency will be unpacked and placed in the root of the project, and the dependency will be automatically referenced to your `upbound.yaml` file.

 First, open the `upbound.yaml` project file in your editor.